rkhleics/bootstrap-responsive-type/README.md

 In the past, we've found ourselves needing to adjust base font size at different breakpoints, to help text flow better, and to make the most out of whatever space is available.

-This project offers a new set of variables, which allows for individual font-size and line-height settings for each of bootstrap's default breakpoints.
+This project offers a new set of variables, allowing you to set individual font-size and line-height settings for each of bootstrap's default breakpoints.

 ### 2) Use scale values to reliably calculate heading sizes